Ch3ekiBr3eki/reactions_tg_parser/README.md

 ## About

-Parser written at a hackathon to get reactions from telegram posts.
+Parser written at a hackathon to get reactions and statisics from telegram channel.
 Output data is in csv format.
 Parser is written on Pyrogram library and requires authorization in tg account before using it.

 ## Developers